Agile - Still Relevant in 2024

 Agile is a mindset to survive in a complex environment

-I would like to remind, that agile (agile manifesto) is fundamentally quite a simple iterative and adaptive mindset to help you work in a complex environment.
-Having worked through both agile and waterfall-like approaches, I’ve seen how companies tend to crave for control - in the expense of agility.
+Agile (agile manifesto) is fundamentally a simple iterative and adaptive mindset to help you work in a complex environment.
+Having worked through both agile and waterfall-like approaches, I’ve seen how companies tend to crave for control in the expense of agility.
+It leads to inefficiency and burnouts.

 Trivialisation is a belief that complex systems (see Cynefin) can be modeled and managed the same way ordered systems can thus resorting to using existing practices better suited to ordered systems (from Nachbauer, 2021).